Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-To compare the momentum dependence of the instability rate we need to take into account that, because of our choice of the shape of fluctuations \eqref{eq:fluctuations-vortex-array}, in which the spatial phase of the stationary state is not taken as an overall factor, our Bloch momentum $K$ differs from the hydrodynamic transverse momentum $k_T$, that is instead measured with respect to the fluid.
-In particular, the hydrodynamic momentum $k_T$ is the one of the field $\phi$ in the expression $\Psi(t,x,y)=e^{-i\mu t/\h}\Psi_v(x,y)\left(1+\phi(t,x,y)\right)$; the two momenta are hence related by $k_T=K\pm Mv/\h$.
-Also considered the symmetry of the spectrum under a change of sign of $K$, we have that, in the Brillouin zone we are considering, the relation between the two momenta is
+To compare the wavenumber dependence of the instability rate we need to take into account that our choice of the shape of fluctuations \eqref{eq:fluctuations-vortex-array}, in which the spatial phase of the stationary state is not taken as an overall factor, makes our Bloch wavenumber $K$ to differ from the hydrodynamic wavenumber $k_H$, that is instead measured with respect to the fluid.
+In particular, the hydrodynamic wavenumber $k_H$ is the one of the field $\phi$ in the expression $\Psi(t,x,y)=e^{-i\mu t/\h}\Psi_{\Delta v}(x,y)\left(1+\phi(t,x,y)\right)$.
+Also considering that the spectrum of \eqref{eq:bdg-problem} is even in $K$, Bloch wavenumbers in the portion of the first Brillouin zone we plot in Figure \ref{fig:spectra-multi} correspond to hydrodynamic wavenumbers\footnote{This relation depends solely on our choice for the analytical form of the fluctuation field, that we felt to be the most natural in our approach to the system.
+Use of this choice does not rely on any physical property of our superfluid system and an analogous choice could be made also in the classical hydrodynamics context.}